Meet the Armadillo

 Survival

-Armadillos have a very low body temperature, hence they need to burrow in places that are warm.
-Also, they do not survive in places where the ground is too hard as they have to dig the soil for shelter and finding food.
+Armadillos have a very low body temperature, between 33° C and 36° C. Because of this, they need to burrow in warm places to stay comfortable.
+They also cannot live where the ground is too hard, since they rely on digging for both shelter and food.

 Defense Mechanism